Justice-Udehegbunam/100-days-of-code/node-js-course/readme.md

 "**filename": This is use to get the name of the executed file.

 When creating web servers index.html has a special meaning (you dont have to load up the specific path for it)

+### Template engine to render dynamic webpages

+Handlebars: The "hbs" package is the handlebarjs package for express use case

+Handle bars is basically html code with some flexibility for dynamic contentt rendering and it has the ".hbs" file extension